kartik-v/bootstrap-fileinput/README.md

 bootstrap-fileinput
 ====================

 An enhanced HTML 5 file input for Bootstrap 3.x with file preview for various files, offers multiple selection, and more.
-This plugin is inspired by [this blog article](http://www.abeautifulsite.net/blog/2013/08/whipping-file-inputs-into-shape-with-bootstrap-3/) and [Jasny's File Input plugin](http://jasny.github.io/bootstrap/javascript/#fileinput).
+This plugin was initially inspired by [this blog article](http://www.abeautifulsite.net/blog/2013/08/whipping-file-inputs-into-shape-with-bootstrap-3/) and [Jasny's File Input plugin](http://jasny.github.io/bootstrap/javascript/#fileinput).
+But this has matured to be a complete (yet simple) file management tool and input for developers.
-The plugin enhances these concepts and simplifies the widget initialization with simple HTML markup on a file input.
-It offers support for previewing a wide variety of files i.e. images, text, html, video, audio, flash, and objects.
+The plugin incorporates a simple HTML markup with enhanced CSS styling of a HTML file input.
+But it enhances this further, by offering support to preview a wide variety of files i.e. images, text, html, video, audio, flash, and objects.
+In addition, it includes AJAX based uploads, viewing upload progress, and selectively previewing, adding, or deleting files.

 ![File Input Screenshot](https://lh3.googleusercontent.com/-3FiEmc_okc4/VBw_d2LBAJI/AAAAAAAAAL8/KbVj5X9Dus0/w596-h454-no/FileInput.jpg)